 By following these care tips, you can ensure that your ruby jewelry remains beautiful and radiant for years to come.
 Remember to always handle your ruby jewelry with care and seek professional assistance if needed.

 Rubies can vary greatly in cost depending on a variety of factors.
 Factors that influence the price of rubies include their size, color, clarity, and overall quality.
 Larger rubies with intense, vivid red hues are generally more expensive than smaller ones with lighter shades.
 Additionally, rubies that are free from any visible flaws or inclusions are considered more valuable.
 The origin of the ruby, whether it is from Burma, Mozambique, or another source, can also impact its price.
 Overall, the cost of natural rubies can range from 50 dollars to several thousand dollars per carat.
 But you get what you pay for.
 A Ruby costing $50 a carat will be an opaque reddish piece of garbage.

 Lab rubies wholesale around $20 a carat while diffused stones (though not as common) can cost double that.
 We don’t recommend glass filled rubies.
 They are not stable and will end up being thrown away once the filling leeches out.

 We create custom jewelry made to order.
 That is it.
 So we are biased when we say that we think Ruby Jewelry should be custom made.
 When we ruby jewelry for someone, we source the stone just for that job.
 That means, you can pick from any stone available for sale at that moment.
 In a big box retail store, you will have to choose from what they have in stock.
 We also have a GIA GG on hand to make sure the stone is what we say it is.
 So, you will never receive a treated stone if we say it is untreated.

-Click HERE to learn amore about custom jewelry, to view our portfolio, or to contact us about custom jewelry.
+You can view our portfolio of custom engagement rings or custom pendants to look for ideas.
+Or you can contact us with your own idea..
 You know what they (we) say.
 Once you go custom, you never go back.
 To the mall!